 Visit the Bushwick Collective in Brooklyn, New York

 Bushwick is a bit of a jaunt if you aren’t already in Brooklyn – from Manhattan it would probably take you 30-40 minutes to get over there.
 But that’s a small price to pay to visit the 7th coolest neighborhood in the world 😉

-My advice to anyone visiting NYC for more than 3-4 days is to cross the East River into Brooklyn and get a look at life on the other side of the river.
-It’s hard to believe, but Brooklyn is home to 2.2million residents – that’s like 3x the size of Amsterdam (my home)!
+My advice to anyone who has already completed their Manhattan New York City itinerary is to cross the East River into Brooklyn and get a look at life on the other side of the river.
+It’s hard to believe, but Brooklyn is home to 2.2 million residents – that’s like 3x the size of Amsterdam (my home)!
 Not only is Brooklyn massive in population, but size, too.

 So if I haven’t convinced you to get out of Manhattan already, get inspired by the pictures below to see what you can expect if you cross over into Bushwick, where you’ll find some of Brooklyn’s best street art.
 The Bushwick Collective is completely free, and if you’re looking for other ways to save money, don’t miss this post on how to visit NYC on a budget.